AmyJDavis/NRMPDataCleaning/README.md

 ### Step 2: Open RStudio and create a new project
 1. File --> New Project
 2. Existing Directory
-   - choose folder that you saved included files to
+   - choose the working directory you saved the files to previously – You do not need to open a new session (leave box at bottom left unchecked)

 3. Create Project
-4. File --> New File --> R Script

 ### Step 3: Install neccessary packages

-Copy and paste the following text into your R script, then click "Run"
+Copy and paste the following text into your R console, then click 'enter'.
+You may get several warnings about the instillation process, you can ignore these.
+If you are prompted to 'Unpack data from source?' select "YES".

+    install.packages("Rtools")
     install.packages("shiny")
     install.packages("shinythemes")
     install.packages("DT")